Central Auckland Parks

 How do I get to Albert Park?

 Albert Park is in central Auckland, within walking distance of Britomart station (around 10 minutes).
 Multiple bus routes stop on the surrounding streets.
-It’s also walkable from most CBD accommodation.
+It is also walkable from most CBD accommodation.

 Is Albert Park suitable for a picnic?